DISCLOSURE: This post may contain affiliate links, meaning when you click the links and make a purchase, I may receive a commission.

 Fishing inshore often means that you can fish in shallower waters or sand flats, where fish can be seen swimming around.
 This gives you the opportunity to cast to the fish when you see them and offers a very exciting way to fish.

-Surface fishing is one of the most exciting ways to fish, and when you are fishing inshore you have plenty of opportunity to use this method.
+Surface fishing is one of the most exciting ways to fish, and when you are fishing inshore you have plenty of opportunities to use this method.

 There are plenty of different types of surface lures you can use, from poppers to stick baits.
 The exhilaration when you see the big splash when a fish hits your lure should be an experience that every angler has.